AlxndrMlk/PDF_generator/README.md

 # PDF generator
 Jupyter Notebook // Python 3.6

-A PDF generator used to generate questionnaires with randomized items order.
+A PDF generator used to generate questionnaires with randomized item order.
 I used it in my 2018 replication of a study by Wegner, Vallacher et al. (1986).

 The original article: